Philippe Myers: International play

 Myers first represented Canada on the international stage at the 2017 World Junior Championships, held in Montreal-Toronto, Canada.
 He registered 3 assists in just 4 games as Canada claimed the Silver Medal as the host nation, losing the final to the United States.
 Partway through the tournament, Myers sustained an injury from Minnesota Wild prospect Luke Kunin that put him out of commission for the rest of the WJC.

 Myers was a late inclusion to join Team Canada at the 2019 World Championships underway in Slovakia on May 15, 2019.
 Recalled to the squad as an injury replacement for Brandon Montour, Myers made his full international debut in a 5–2 round-robin victory over France on May 16, 2019.
 Myers helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 He finished the tournament posting 1 assist from the blueline in 7 games.

 Personal life

-Myers is a self-taught pianist who, rather than reading sheet music, he learns music by ear from watching YouTube videos.
+Myers is a self-taught pianist who, rather than reading sheet music, learns music by ear from watching YouTube videos.